 Micheál Ó Muircheartaigh

-A native Irish speaker, Micheál Ó Muircheartaigh has always shown a keen interest in the promotion and development of the Irish language.
+A native Irish speaker, Micheál Ó Muircheartaigh has always shown a keen interest in the promotion of the Irish language.
 One of his charms has always been the ease in which he moved from one language into the other during his commentaries.

 Micheál is known for his life-long interest in greyhound racing and has regularly commentated on the sport on both radio and television.
 He has also participated in a building project for the Niall Mellon Township Trust in South Africa.